 As we got through the security gates and X-ray machine, and into the front yard – there was a new line to get into the main building.
 We decided to explore the left side of the Palace (the one just behind the man in a blue jacket you see in the shot above).
 We came into the Gallery of Great Battles, so we thought that it was probably very appropriate and fun for our 12 yo (I am ironic here – good parenting).
 Although you can see that the Chateau has seen its best days (it is getting worn out), the ornaments and paintings are so magnificent.
 I love art type that tries to tell me a story.
 We went through the hall, and somewhat unintentionally we got out to the beautiful and famous gardens of Chateau de Versailles.

 Palace of Versailles Gardens

-Palace of Versailles Gardens are known for their symmetry, statues, and fountains.
+Palace of Versailles Gardens is known for their symmetry, statues, and fountains.
 The renovation works on the Gardens started in 1661 and lasted for 40 years.
 You can spend up to 2 hours in the Gardens and visit them during any season.
 The access to the Gardens is included in the price of the entry tickets for the Palace, except during Fountain shows and Musical Gardens.

 A FUN FACT ABOUT PALACE OF VERSAILLES GARDENS -To maintain the design, the gardens needed to be replanted approximately once every 100 years.

 In 1999 the garden was entirely replanted and now boasts a fresh, youthful appearance similar to how it would have looked to Louis XIV.

 The “Skip the line tickets” we purchased included a fountain show that starts every hour at specific times of the day.